-The Take Nursing Higher Campaign is a movement to raise $1 million for scholarships for students in the MUSC College of Nursing.
+The MUSC College of Nursing is leading a campaign to raise $1 million for nursing scholarships.
 The campaign is a direct response to a growing shortage of nurses, which will have an impact that will be felt at the bedside of every patient in South Carolina – unless we act now.

 By 2030, one in five Americans will be age 65 or over.
 Of those, 80 percent will have at least one chronic health problem.
 Demand for nursing care will be at an all-time high.